Q: What is AWS Network Firewall?

 Q: Does AWS Network Firewall offer a Service Level Agreement?

 AWS Network Firewall offers a Service Level Agreement with an uptime commitment of 99.99%.
 AWS Network Firewall enables you to automatically scale your firewall capacity up or down based on traffic load to maintain steady, predictable performance to minimize costs.

-Q: What are the service limits for AWS Network Firewall?
+Q: What are the service quotas for AWS Network Firewall?

-AWS Network Firewall imposes default service limits for the number of firewalls, firewall policies, and rules groups that you can create and for other settings, such as the number of stateless or stateful rule groups you can have in a single firewall policy.
-For additional details about service limits, including information about how to request a service limit increase, see the Deployment models for AWS Network Firewall blog.
+AWS Network Firewall is subject to service quotas for the number of firewalls, firewall policies, and rules groups that you can create and for other settings, such as the number of stateless or stateful rule groups you can have in a single firewall policy.
+For additional details about service quotas, including information about how to request a service quota increase, see the AWS Network Firewall quotas page.

 Getting started with AWS Network Firewall